 Criminal Justice Bills

-Language in legislation to combat human trafficking carried serious potential for unintended consequences, including the further victimization of individuals caught up in trafficking.
-In February and March, the ACLU testified before the House (H 7257) and Senate (S 2413 as amended) Judiciary committees, respectively, with concerns about the legislation.
-The bill provided immunity to trafficked minors only if they stated in their defense that they were a trafficking victim – a statement many victims are not ready to make when they are arrested.
-Other parts of the legislation raised First Amendment concerns, and penalized behavior that was not criminal at the time it was conducted.
-The legislation also would have turned soliciting prostitution from a misdemeanor into a felony, imposing extremely harsh penalties on individuals engaged in consensual sexual activity.
-The Senate approved an amended version of this legislation in April, but it failed to move in the House.
+In February the ACLU and the Urban Justice Center testified before the House (H 5300) and Senate (S 73) Judiciary Committee with concerns about the legislation.
+The bill provides immunity to trafficked minors only if they state in their defense that they were a trafficking victim – a statement many victims are not ready to make when they are arrested.
+Other parts of the legislation raised First Amendment concerns, and penalize behavior that was not criminal at the time it was conducted.
+The legislation also would turn soliciting prostitution from a misdemeanor into a felony, imposing extremely harsh penalties on individuals engaged in consensual sexual activity.

-As part of a package of computer crimes legislation put forward by the Attorney General's office, whistleblowers or spouses who guessed a computer password could have faced up to five years in prison.
-In February and March, the ACLU testified before the House (H 7406 A) and Senate (S 2584) Judiciary committees, respectively, in opposition to broadly worded legislation that treated whistleblowers and overzealous spouses the same as malicious hackers, subjecting them to felony penalties for gaining "unauthorized access" to a computer.
+As part of a package of computer crimes legislation put forward by the Attorney General's office, whistleblowers who guessed a computer password could have faced up to five years in prison.
+In February the ACLU testified before the House (H 5543) Judiciary committee in opposition to the broadly worded legislation that treated whistleblowers the same as malicious hackers, subjecting them to felony penalties for gaining "unauthorized access" to a computer.
 The ACLU noted that similarly broad wording in federal legislation has been used to punish exactly these individuals.
-In May, the House Judiciary committee approved an amended version of the legislation that failed to address the ACLU's concerns, but the bill was never brought before the full House.
-The bill failed to move in the Senate at all.

 Free Speech Bills